The AI Conversation Every Parent Needs to Have

 In our family, AI stays squarely in the middle of the process.
 This is our Idea → AI → Play™ framework in action:

-• Kids bring the ideas (their creativity leads)
+Kids bring the ideas (This is my #1 rule.
+Their creativity leads)

 We've turned LEGO creations into coloring pages, random ingredients into recipes (some... better than others), and fossil finds into learning adventures.
-And we’re continuing to create activities (stay tuned—there are a few more on the way!)
+And we continuously to create activities.
 In every case, my kids were the creative directors.
 They questioned what AI gave us.
 They decided what worked and what didn't.

 And most importantly?
 They stayed in charge.